eclipse/vorto-examples/vorto-dashboard/README.md

 }
 ```

-In addition to that you can set the port the dashboard should run on by using the `APP_PORT` environment variable.
+In addition to that you can set the port the dashboard should run on by using the `PORT` environment variable.

 <br />